Wiz-IO/platform-quectel/README.md

 # Quectel development platform for [PlatformIO](http://platformio.org)

 **A few words in the beginning**
-* **The platform work with Python 2, Before install PlatformIO remove Python 3 and form system PATH**
+* **The platform work with Python 2, Before install PlatformIO remove Python 3 form system PATH**
 * **Version: 2.0.4**
 * * NEW: BC66 OpenCPU SDK 1.4
 * * NEW: BC66 Arduino for [BC66NBR01A07](https://github.com/Wiz-IO/platform-quectel/wiki/Framework-Arduino#ini-for-bc66)